Team-Education-Futures-Lab/Agression_Trainer/app/README.md

 ### Classes

 **`SessionManager`** — owns session state.
 Tracks every session from creation through completion or expiry, enforces capacity limits, manages the waiting queue, and preserves session state across dropped connections within the recovery window.
-Admin sessions (created with a valid `ADMIN_API_KEY`) bypass entry-clip restrictions and receive debug data after each clip.
+Admin sessions (created with a valid admin JWT via `POST /auth/login`) bypass entry-clip restrictions and receive debug data after each clip.

 **`Coordinator`** — coordinates the data pipeline for each active session.
 Creates one `ClipSession` per clip, routes incoming frames and audio into it, calls `flush()` on `ClipEnded`, awaits the resolved `AnalysisWindow`, and dispatches it to the Evaluation container.
 Adds `X-Debug: true` to the evaluation request for admin sessions and stores the returned debug payload for the `ClipController` to forward.
 Threads the session language through to every `ClipSession` so the Transcription container uses the correct Whisper language for each session.